Understanding the Metrics Dashboard

 Interpreting the annotation tooltip

-After you start the load test and the test completes, view the source code.
-Theia displays an annotation tooltip with a specified message in a similar format to the following example:
+After you start the load test, and the test completes, view the source code.
+Theia and VS Code display an annotation tooltip with a specified message in a similar format to the following example:

 - The bullet points indicate the parent callers of the function.
 The percentages equal the number of times that a parent caller called a function.
 In this example,